Sparse data-driven quadrature rules via $\ell^p$-quasi-norm minimization: From -pseudo-norm to -quasi-norm minimization problem

 Once one has the SVD decomposition of $AW_k$ the evaluation of the norm of the residual is immediate, indeed

-The expression found in (\ref{eq3.6}) is cheap to evaluate for different values of $\lambda$ once we have the truncated SVD decomposition of $AW_k$.
-Therefore, a strategy can be to compute the truncated SVD factorization of $AW_k$ and then find $\lambda$ such that $\|b-Ay_k\|_2=\epsilon_1$ at each iteration $k$.
-In this way it is possible to reduce the number of non-zero weights for a prescribed accuracy without increasing the order of the computational cost.
+The expression found in (\ref{eq3.6}) is quite inexpensive and can be easily evaluated for different values of $\lambda$ once the truncated SVD decomposition of $AW_k$ is available.
+Therefore, a possible strategy can be to compute the truncated SVD factorization of $AW_k$ and then find $\lambda$ such that $\|b-Ay_{k+1}\|_2=\epsilon_1$ at each iteration $k+1$.
+In this way it is possible to reduce the number of non-zero weights for a prescribed accuracy without increasing the order of the computational cost.\\ The process is iterated until the following three conditions are simultaneously satisfied: \begin{enumerate} \item $\|y_k-y_{k-1}\|\le tol$, with $tol$ a prescribed threshold; \item $\|b-Ay_k\|\le\epsilon_1$; \item $\mathcal{K}\le\mathcal{R}$. \end{enumerate} In terms of algorithm iterations, since condition $1$ is typically verified later than conditions $2$ and $3$, we provide an additional stagnation criterion on $\mathcal{K}$.
+If after $Q\in\mathbb{N}$ iterations $\mathcal{K}$ is unchanged, the algorithm is stopped.